vdrvar/comp_vision_for_soda_bottles/README.md

 /TVT_split Directory: Dataset split into training, validation, and test sets.
 Freshly split with one run of the notebook.

-Auxiliary Files: Various files supporting the project, including model weights, requirements.txt, and Dockerfile.
+Auxiliary Files: Various files supporting the project, including model weights, requirements.txt, test photos, and Dockerfile.

 ### Instructions: